IBMPredictiveAnalytics/Traveling_Salesperson_Problem/README.md

 ---
 Installation instructions
 ----

+For version 23 and earlier:

 1. Open IBM SPSS Statistics

-For version 23 and earlier:

 2. Navigate to Utilities -> Extension Bundles -> Download and Install Extension Bundles
-3. Search for the name of the extension and click Ok.
+3. Search for the name of the extension and click OK.
 Your extension will be available.

 For version 24 and higher:

+1. Open IBM SPSS Statistics
 2. Navigate to Extensions -> Extension Hub
-3. Search for the name of the extension on the Explore tab, select "Get extension" and click Ok.
+3. Search for the name of the extension on the Explore tab, select "Get extension" and click OK.
 Your extension will be available.

 ---
 License